Phytophthora infestans: Historical impact

-The effect of Phytophthora infestans in Ireland in 1845–52 was one of the factors which caused over one million to starve to death and forced another two million to emigrate from affected countries.
-Most commonly referenced is the Great Irish Famine, during the late 1840s, from which the Irish population has still not fully recouped.
 The first recorded instances of the disease were in the United States, in Philadelphia and New York City in early 1843.
 Winds then spread the spores, and in 1845 it was found from Illinois to Nova Scotia, and from Virginia to Ontario.
 It crossed the Atlantic Ocean with a shipment of seed potatoes for Belgian farmers in 1845.
-All of the potato-growing countries in Europe were affected, but the potato blight hit Ireland the hardest.
+The disease being first identified in Europe around Kortrijk, Belgium, in June 1845, and resulted in the Flemish potato harvest failing that summer, yields declining 75–80%, leading to an estimated forty thousand deaths in the locale.
+All of the potato-growing countries in Europe would be affected within a year.

+The effect of Phytophthora infestans in Ireland in 1845–52 was one of the factors which caused more than one million to starve to death and forced another two million to emigrate.
+Most commonly referenced is the Great Irish Famine, during the late 1840s.
 Implicated in Ireland's fate was the island's disproportionate dependency on a single variety of potato, the Irish Lumper.
 The lack of genetic variability created a susceptible host population for the organism after the blight strains originating in Chiloé Archipelago replaced earlier potatoes of Peruvian origin in Europe.

 During the First World War, all of the copper in Germany was used for shell casings and electric wire and therefore none was available for making copper sulfate to spray potatoes.
-A major late blight outbreak on potato in Germany therefore went untreated, and the resulting scarcity of potatoes led to the deaths of 700,000 German civilians from starvation.
+A major late blight outbreak on potato in Germany therefore went untreated, and the resulting scarcity of potatoes contributed to the deaths from the blockade.

 Since 1941, Eastern Africa has been suffering potato production losses because of strains of P. infestans from Europe.

 France, Canada, the United States, and the Soviet Union researched P. infestans as a biological weapon in the 1940s and 1950s.
 Potato blight was one of more than 17 agents that the United States researched as potential biological weapons before the nation suspended its biological weapons program.
+Dr. Mannon Gallegley, deceased faculty from WVA worked in the late blight bioweapons program in the 1940s.
+It is unclear whether the pathogen was ever deployed.
 Whether a weapon based on the pathogen would be effective is questionable, due to the difficulties in delivering viable pathogen to an enemy's fields, and the role of uncontrollable environmental factors in spreading the disease.

 Late blight (A2 type) has not yet been detected in Australia and strict biosecurity measures are in place.
 The disease has been seen in China, India and south-east Asian countries.

+A large outbreak of P. infestans occurred on tomato plants in the Northeast United States in 2009.

-In light of the periodic epidemics of P. infestans ever since its first emergence, it may be regarded as a periodically emerging pathogen - or a periodically "re-emerging pathogen".
+In light of the periodic epidemics of P. infestans ever since its first emergence, it may be regarded as a periodically emerging pathogen – or a periodically "re-emerging pathogen".